Note: Click on images to see enlarged photos, captions, and photo attributions.

 Rudbeckia fulgida (Orange Coneflower)

-Although sometimes called Black-eyed Susan, this variable species is distinct from biennial Black-eyed Susan, Rudbeckia hirta.
-Abundant blooms appear mid-summer to fall, each composite flower lasting several weeks.
-Its native habitat is found in scattered pockets in the Mid-Atlantic Region,* including in Fairfax, Loudoun, and Prince William Counties.
+Although sometimes called Black-eyed Susan, this variable coneflower species* is distinct from biennial Black-eyed Susan, Rudbeckia hirta.
+Abundant blooms appear mid-summer to fall; each composite flower lasts several weeks, its color “shining brightly” as reflected in its epithet.

 Video © Mary Free